kadirpekel/algorig/README.md

 }
 ```

 This setting will basically help Algorig to locate your application whenever you want to interact with it.
-For example, there is also another built-in command called `application_update` which uses this setting while locating your application created previously.
+For example, there is also another built-in command called `update` which uses this setting while locating your application created previously.

 So now, it's a good time to also see how to deploy any changes in the contract.